iTusharyadav/session/README.md

 ---

-### 🎉 **Enjoy the Future of Interviews!**
+<h2 align="center">🎉 **Enjoy the Future of Interviews!**</h2>

-🕶️✨ Take your interview process to the next level with **Session**!
+🕶️✨ Take your interview process to the next level with **InterviewSphere**!
 Whether you're looking to hire or get hired, we've got you covered with all the tools you need to succeed.

 ---